thebeebs/Content/postmessage-popups-and-ie.md

 title: PostMessage Popups and IE
 authors:
 - thebeebs
-intro: 'If you have not used [postMessage](http://dev.w3.o...'
+intro: If you have not used [postMessage](http://dev.w3.o...
 types:
 - shorts
 categories: